 Abstract: Machine learning algorithms need large amounts of quality data to be trained efficiently.
 Gathering and annotating that sheer amount of data is a time-consuming and error-prone task.
 Those problems limit scale and quality.
 Synthetic data generation has become increasingly popular due to fast generation and automatic annotation.

-Registration information will be announced soon.
+Abstract: Abstract to be announced soon.

 LECTURERS & TUTORS